-Insulating Your Old House, Part 2:
+Insulating Your Old House, Part 2: How Insulation Works

-Slowing The Convection Heat Conveyor
+Slowing Heat Transfer

 Most of the heat loss through your walls is by convection.
-Studies vary in their estimates of heat loss through convection, but it is somewhere in the 50-70% range.
+Studies vary in their estimates of heat loss through convection but it is somewhere in the 50-70% range.
 The primary job of insulation is to dramatically slow the convection heat conveyor.
 If insulation does only that, it has handled most of your heat movement issues.

 Calculating the R-Value of Your Exterior Walls, Ceiling and Windows

-What is the R-value of your walls, and do your need to add insulation?
+What is the R-value of your walls, and do you need to add insulation?
 Determining the R-value of your walls is not rocket science.
 Anyone can do it with fair accuracy using the right tool on a cold winter day.